• Skip to primary navigation

 • Garlic - I use roasted garlic left from roasting the turkey but you can substitute it with finely chopped fresh garlic cloves.

-• Stock - I use chicken stock if I don't have any leftover turkey gravy.
+• Stock - I use chicken broth or stock if I don't have any leftover turkey gravy.
 They both work great with this recipe.

 Mashed Potato Topping